DevOpsEtc/aced/README.md

 - OpenVPN

 **Why Use ACED:** <br>
-Wicked fast deployment of a web server/blog on the cheap.
+Wicked fast deployment of a HTTP server/blog on the cheap.
 Just how fast?
 Launch instance, harden server, install/config apps and push to remote repo quicker than you can drink a grande skinny latte!
 Just how cheap?
 FREE for a year, can't beat that!

 Designed for lazy people by a lazy person.
-Don't build your web server by hand anymore, and stop using the AWS Management Console for every darn EC2 task.
+Don't build your HTTP server by hand anymore, and stop using the AWS Management Console for every darn EC2 task.

 **Prerequisites:** <br>
 - Register for free AWS account: <br>